wangzongming/espi-ai-websit-docs/docs/en/start.md

 - ✔️ User command recognition (home appliance control, singing, etc.)
 - ✔️ Configurable
 - ✔️ Plugin-based
+- ✔️ The service and client have a one-to-many relationship
+- ✔️ Server authentication
 - ✔️ Ready to use

 ## Next Steps